-We will see, that the speech enhancement blocks NR, EC, and BWE of Fig. 1 are based on the same common principle of conditional estimation of signal parameters using statistical a priori knowledge.
+All of the 3 speech enhancement blocks NR, EC, and BWE of Fig. 1 are based on the same statistical principle of conditional estimation of signal parameters using some a priori knowledge eg. [3], [4].

-The paper is organized as follows: In Section 2, the task of conditional estimation is introduced in a general form.
-In Section 3, the technique of single microphone noise reduction (NR) is addressed.
-Here, the conditional estimation is performed in the discrete Fourier domain independently for each frequency bin.
-In Section 4, the issue of error concealment (EC) by softbit source decoding is presented which is performed in the domain of the speech codec parameters, using a priori knowledge on parameter level.
-Finally, in Section 5, an algorithm for bandwidth extension (BWE) is described, which applies a state model of speech to conditionally estimate the wideband spectral envelope.
+This overview paper follows [3].
+Section 2 gives an introduction to conditional estimation.
+Section 3 addresses the technique of single microphone noise reduction.
+Here, the conditional estimation is performed in the discrete Fourier domain.
+Section 4 is dealing with the issue of error concealment (EC) by soft decision source decoding which is performed in the domain of the speech codec parameters, using a priori knowledge on parameter level.
+Finally, Section 5 discusses artificial bandwidth extension (BWE) as conditional estimation of the wideband spectral envelope using a state model of speech.